ALapinskas/gameserver/README.md

 # gameserver
-Websocket server to hold, and track users, and share data between them.
+Simple server to hold, and track users, and share data between them.
+Websocket based.

 # Using
 # Serverside